Brew Method

 Choose espresso if you want true pressure-brewed shots and cafe-style milk drinks.
 Choose moka pot if you want strong stovetop coffee.
 Choose pod coffee if convenience matters most.
 Choose AeroPress if you want a flexible, affordable single-cup brewer.

-The best beans for espresso depend on whether you drink it straight or with milk.
-Straight espresso benefits from sweetness, balance, and controlled acidity.
+The most suitable beans depend on whether you drink espresso straight or with milk.
+Straight espresso benefits from sweetness, balance and controlled acidity.
 Milk drinks need enough body and flavor concentration to remain noticeable through milk.

 Medium and medium-dark roasts are usually easier for beginners because they tend to extract more predictably and show chocolate, nut, caramel, and roasted sweetness.
-Light roasts can make excellent espresso, but they often require finer grinding, longer ratios, higher extraction, and more careful dialing in.
+Lighter roasts can require a different grind, yield, or temperature from a medium-roast baseline, but there is no reliable one-direction rule.
+Begin with the roaster's guidance when available, identify the dominant taste or flow problem, and test one small change at a time.

 Use the drink you actually make most often as the starting point for choosing espresso beans.